 - A good attitude!

 - Cover the area you will be working on just in case there are any spills or mishaps.
 We suggest using a drop cloth or an old towel or sheet lying around the house will work fine as well!

 - It is time to add the fragrance.
 Make sure to spend a couple minutes briskly stirring the fragrance into the wax.
 You can stir the wax with a kitchen whisk, or other kitchen utensil around the house.
-Your fragrance load (percentage) will depend on your fragrance, wax type and it’s ability to hold fragrance as well as the desired strength you are looking for in both cold throw and warm throw
+Your fragrance load (percentage) will depend on your fragrance, wax type and its ability to hold fragrance as well as the desired strength you are looking for in both cold throw and warm throw.